jacobbusshart/DIYraman-Spectrometer/README.md

 - broad substance and drug identification *(qualitative, exploratory)*,
 - basic materials identification,
-- teaching optics and spectroscopy,
+- teaching optics and spectroscopy.
-- exploratory / DIY counterfeit screening.

- Built from common cost-efficient parts and repurposed components:
+ Built from cost-efficient parts and repurposed components:

-- a surplus spectrometer module (e.g. B&W Tek),
+- a surplus spectrometer module [(B&W Tek - eBay](https://www.ebay.com/itm/143989529085)),
-- a low-cost 532 nm green laser,
+- a cheap 532nm laser pointer,
-- 3D-printed mechanical parts,
+- 3D-printed parts,
-- and widely available optics and electronics.
+- various used components.

+For performance and reproducibility, essential optics had to be purchased new from Thorlabs and Edmund Optics – the most costly portion of this build:

+- Dichroic Mirror (DMLP550 - Thorlabs, 230$)
+- Longpass Filter (FELH0550 - Thorlabs, 170$)
+- (Optional) Bandpass Filter (#65640 - Edmund Optics, 95$)

+A detailed overview of all the used parts and cost can be found under `/bom/BOM (Bill of Materials).md`

 This repository contains: